 Have we forgotten the issue of abandoned property in Port Harcourt?
 The only state Igbo people lost their properties during the Biafran war.
 Rivers people sabotaged Biafra during the war.
 They didn’t want Biafra then, they still don’t want Biafra now.
 Hence, why go to Rivers to tell them about Biafra?

-All the same, if Ndigbo need independence from Nigeria, we should start from the known to the unknown.
-The known is Igbo Republic and the unknown is Republic of Biafra.
-It is better to first fight for Igbo republic and let others to join if they wish, than trying to force others to belong to Biafra that they lack interest in.
+All the same, if Ndigbo needs independence from Nigeria, we should start from the known to the unknown.
+The known is the Igbo Republic and the unknown is the Republic of Biafra.
+It is better to first fight for the Igbo republic and let others join if they wish than trying to force others to belong to Biafra which they lack interest in.